Platinum Collection (Genesis album)

 Platinum Collection is a career-spanning compilation album by the English rock band Genesis.
-It was released on 29 November 2004 in the UK and 13 September 2005 in the US.
+It was released on 29 November 2004 in the United Kingdom and 13 September 2005 in the United States.

 The set consists of three CDs that serve as an overview of Genesis' career from their early years with Peter Gabriel as lead singer and Anthony Phillips, followed by Steve Hackett, on guitar, continuing through the era with drummer Phil Collins as lead singer, with Hackett departing early in this period, to their most recent recordings with Ray Wilson as lead singer.
 The collection is mostly sequenced in reverse chronological order except for the most recent track, the title track of the Calling All Stations album, being placed at the end of the first disc.
 The majority of the tracks were newly remixed by studio collaborator Nick Davis.

 Featuring at least one track from every studio album (with the exception of their 1969 debut From Genesis to Revelation) from 1970's Trespass to 1997's Calling All Stations, Platinum Collection stands as the most comprehensive Genesis retrospective available.
 Upon its release, it reached in the UK and in the US.

 From left to right, the cover features pictures used on the albums We Can't Dance (1991), Nursery Cryme (1971), A Trick of the Tail (1976), Foxtrot (1972), Duke (1980), and Invisible Touch (1986).

+The Video Show DVD was released as a companion to the Platinum Collection.